timmcmichael/skimpy-oop/chapter-4-classes/scripts/4d script - constructors.md

 Over the past two videos, we've designed and implemented a class that represents a cell phone customer with a data usage plan.
-The class is fully functional--at least, as functional as beginners need it to be.
+The class is now fully functional--at least, as functional as beginners need it to be.

 There's one topic that we kinda glossed over, and learning more about it can really simplify working with classes.
 That topic is constructors.